 USP 1.
 Definitions:

-In process
+No change recommended.

 USP 2.
 Scope:

 In this section, the IRP-IOT addresses comments regarding retroactivity.

 Some commenters requested that the new IRP standard/scope apply retroactively, to IRPs in process as of October 1st, 2016.
 While such requests are beyond the remit of the IRP-IOT, the issue is moot, there are no pending IRPs filed prior to that date.